practicalli/spacemacs/source-control/github/gists.md

 >  If you have already used GitHub from Spacemacs, then your account details will have been saved so you do not need to enter them each time.

 ## Listing your Gists
-`SPC g g l` will display a buffer listing all Gists for your account.
+`SPC o g l` will display a buffer listing all Gists for your account.

 ![Spacemacs - Gist list](/images/spacemacs-gist-list.png)

+> #### DANGER::Viewing a Gist hangs Emacs
+> `RET` on an entry in the Gist list should download that Gist and open it in a buffer.
+Unfortunately this seems to hang Emacs and leave it in an unrecoverable state.

 Use the following commands in the Gist list buffer.